google/WebFundamentals/src/content/en/updates/posts/2016/03/web-push-encryption.markdown

 ---
 Prior to Chrome 50, [push messages](https://developers.google.com/web/updates/2015/03/push-notifications-on-the-open-web)
 could not contain any payload data.
-When the ['push' event](https://developer.mozilla.org/en-US/docs/Web/API/PushEvent) fired in your service worker, all you knew was the the server was trying to tell you something, but not what it might be.
+When the ['push' event](https://developer.mozilla.org/en-US/docs/Web/API/PushEvent) fired in your service worker, all you knew was that the server was trying to tell you something, but not what it might be.
 You then had to make a follow up request to the server and obtain the details of the notification to show, which might fail in poor network conditions.